 We understand that the visa application process can seem complex but our comprehensive guides have been designed to help you through the process step by step.

 - Understanding the process and requirements (PDF 856KB)

 If you're an EEA or Swiss national, you will not need to submit biometric information at a Visa Application Centre as described in our guide.
 You will use the UK immigration: ID Check app on your phone to scan your biometric passport.
 Your visa will be issued as a digital immigration status which you can view online.
 Please contact us if you need further advice.

 Document check service

 The Student Advice Service can check that your visa supporting documents meet the Home Office requirements.
-Please complete our form and wait for our feedback before submitting your visa application online.
+Please email firstname.lastname@example.org with the following documents and wait for our feedback before submitting your visa application online.
 If a mistake is found in your document, this must be corrected before you pay for your application.
 At peak periods it will take up to 5 working days to receive feedback on your documents.